azalea-rs/simdnbt/simdnbt/README.md

 Use the borrow variant of `Nbt` if possible, and avoid allocating unnecessarily (for example, keep strings as `Cow<str>` if you can).

-If you're using the owned variant of simdnbt, switching to a faster allocator like [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) may help a decent amount (it's ~20% faster on my machine).
-Setting `RUSTFLAGS='-C target-cpu=native'` when running your code may also help a little bit.
+If you're using the owned variant of Simdnbt, switching to a faster allocator like [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) may help a decent amount (it's ~20% faster on my machine).
+Setting `RUSTFLAGS='-C target-cpu=native'` when running your code may sometimes also help a little bit.

 ## Implementation details

-Simdnbt currently makes use of SIMD instructions for two things:
+The "SIMD" part of the name is there as a reference to simdjson, and isn't usually critical to Simdnbt's decoding speed.
+Regardless, Simdnbt does actually make use of SIMD instructions for two things:

--   swapping the endianness of int arrays
+- swapping the endianness of int arrays.
--   checking if a string is plain ascii for faster MUTF-8 to UTF-8 conversion
+- checking if a string is plain ascii for faster MUTF-8 to UTF-8 conversion.

-Simdnbt ~~cheats~~ takes some shortcuts to be this fast:
+Additionally, Simdnbt takes some shortcuts which usually aren't taken by other libraries:

-1. it requires a reference to the original data (to avoid cloning)
+- `simdnbt::borrow` requires a reference to the original data.
-2. it doesn't validate/decode the MUTF-8 strings at decode-time
+- it doesn't validate/decode MUTF-8 strings or integer arrays while parsing.
+- compounds aren't sorted, so lookup always does a linear search.

 Several ideas are borrowed from simdjson, notably the usage of a [tape](https://github.com/simdjson/simdjson/blob/master/doc/tape.md).